Columbus Carrying a Concealed Weapon Lawyer

 The Buckeye State typically classifies this offense as a felony of the fifth degree or a misdemeanor of the first degree.

-The seasoned criminal defense lawyers at Koenig & Owen, LLC, have a comprehensive understanding of Ohio’s many weapons laws.
+The seasoned criminal defense lawyers at James D. Owen, LLC, have a comprehensive understanding of Ohio’s many weapons laws.
 So, if law enforcement officers in Columbus recently charged you with one of the crimes outlined above, please do not hesitate to give us a call.
 We offer free consultations.

 Consequences of Concealed Carry Convictions in Ohio